Dry vs. Dehydrated Skin. What's The Difference?

 If you suffer from dry skin, no matter what the weather, then one of the most effective ways to treat it is to use highly moisturising products regularly.
 With dry skin there isn’t much you can do as it’s simply down to your skin type, but it’s still important to avoid harsh, drying products.
 Follow the tips for avoiding dehydrated skin, too, as those with dry skin are more susceptible to developing dehydrated skin as well, a double whammy you want to avoid.

-For a weekly treatment to help boost your skins moisture levels and fight aging (which happens prematurely in people with dry skin) then our Stem Cell Face Mask is specifically created to help nourish your skin cells and encourage high cell turnover for the ultimate skincare booster.
+For a weekly treatment to help boost your skins moisture levels and fight aging (which happens prematurely in people with dry skin) then a targeted, weekly face mask can help nourish your skin cells for the ultimate skincare booster.

 Having a moisturizing skincare routine will help you keep on top of your dry skin, and allow your skin to replace the oils it's lacking!
 Specifically developed to increase cell turnover, it works to protect your skin, and press rewind on aging skin.

 There are a few things you can do to prevent your skin getting too dehydrated, such as avoid air conditioning where you can, wear SPF everyday (yes, even when it’s cloudy) and ensure you’re using gentle skincare products that aren’t irritating and drying out your skin.
 You can also increase your hydrate levels from the inside out by making sure you’re drinking enough water and incorporating as much water-rich foods in your diet as you can.

 The skin around your eyes is the most delicate, and first to suffer when your skin is dehydrated so it's important to use a potent, but gentle eye serum to protect this area of skin.

 So there you have it…